By Steven Merten

 NAB LUK 22:42"Father, if it is your will, take this cup from me; yet not my will but yours be done."

-The dilemma of predestinate life has caused men to lose heart in obeying the Father.
+The dilemma of, what looks like predestinate life, has caused men to lose heart in obeying the Father.
 They have seen no sense in holding faith in God when the book of the eternal saints has already been written from before the beginning of time.
-To unravel this mystery we must understand how Jesus could be infallible eternal Lord incapable of sin,, and free willed man capable of sin, in the same period of time.
+To unravel this mystery we must understand how Jesus could be infallible Eternal Lord and God, incapable of sin, and free willed man capable of sin, during the same period in physical time.

 NAB MAT 22:41 The Son of David.In turn Jesus put a question to the assembled Pharisees, "What is your opinion about the Messiah?
 Whose son is he?"
 "David's," they answered.
 He said to them, "Then how is it that David under the Spirit's influence calls him 'lord,' as he does: